wooriapt/jekyll-now/_posts/2018-08-06-Whitelist KYC.md

 ---

 ### Landing page if whitelisted
-**1. cubeon.co.in**
-Landing page if not whitelisted

-**2. The Terms and Conditions of the Crowdsale which can be found here must be accepted to be able to participate**
-Acceptance of the terms and conditions is confirmed by pressing the ‘I have read and agree to the button

-**3. The bot will request these fields one-by-one, type your answer and send message to the bot**
-- First name:
-- Surname:
-Ethereum Address:
+### Whitelist
+In order to participate in the CUBE ON Token ICO, please fill in the form with accurate details.
+Refer to this blog post for detailed information regarding the whitelisting process.

+**First name:**
+**Last Name:**
+**E-mail:**
+**Surname:**
+**Ethereum Address:**
- *Do Not Use An Exchange Or Centralized Wallet Service*
+0 of 42 character(s) left.
+Ensure this address is accurate as CUBE ON Tokens will be sent to this wallet..
+Do Not Use An Exchange Or Centralized Wallet Service

- MyEtherWallet, Mist, Ledger, imToken or **Metamask wallet** addresses are acceptable
+MyEtherWallet, Mist, Ledger, imToken or Metamask wallet addresses are acceptable

-- Country of Origin:
-- Country of Citizenship:
-- Country of Residence:
+**Expected ETH ICO Participation Amount:**
+This information is to help us estimate total volume and does not reflect your amount at the time of sale.
+If your expected participation amount is >20 ETH, you may be subject to providing proof of residence.

+**Country of Origin:**
+**Country of Citizenship:**
+**Country of Residence:**
-- Photo ID’s issuing country:
+**Photo ID’s issuing country:**
-- Phone number:
-- Residential address:
-- Date of Birth:
+**Phone number:**
+**Residential address:**
+**Date of Birth:**

-**Photo of Passport on Identification Documentation (ID) page**
+Photo of Passport on Identification Documentation (ID) page:
-.jpg or .png file types only Photo of self with Passport

-All of this information will be optional but less information given means a greater chance of failure for KYC.
-We strongly recommend you give as much detailed and accurate information as possible.

-**4. All ID docs uploaded for KYC must be clear with all information easily readable**
-All parts of ID and important information must be able to be seen and not obscured Blurry or hard to read applications will be rejected
+**Government-Issued ID Card or Passport**
+If you are uploading your government-issued ID card, please upload both front and back images.
+For IDs without a back, you may upload the front only.
+The size limit on the images is 10MB (JPG or PNG)

+ I hereby confirm that the information contained in this website and/or the whitepaper therein shall not form the basis of any investment or purchase decision I make.
+I declare that I am thoroughly familiar and competent with cryptocurrency/blockchain technologies, have sought independent professional advice where necessary, and I am fully aware of the various risks (foreseeable and unforeseeable) involved in purchasing the CUBE ON Tokens, including but not limited to I.T. security issues, market volatility and regulatory uncertainty.
+I further accept and acknowledge that my personal data will be collected and confirm that I agree to the Privacy Policy and Terms contained herein.

+ I hereby confirm that I am not a Chinese National, U.S. citizen, a U.S resident or a resident in any jurisdiction which prohibits the sale of CUBE ON Tokens.
-**5. Confirm that information is correct and submit**
+Confirm that information is correct and submit
-Click no to change any information that may be incorrect, e.g. spelling mistakes, and bot will take you back through the different fields for editing

-**Click yes to submit your application**
-**6. Notification of success or failure of will be sent via email and via the bot**
-There is a ‘check status’ button you can use, emails will also be sent out periodically to update you of your status after your application has been processed

-**7. Users will be only able to make a maximum of 3 submissions, so make them count**
-If having any difficulties talk to us in our telegram group https://t.me/cubeon or for more personal questions,
 email <dany.me.park@gmail.com>

+### Whitelist Write

  [ Estonis Blockchain Lab.](https://wooriapt.github.io " Estonis Blockchain Lab.")